Trash & Marine Debris

 Some marine debris such as cigarette filters, trash, plastic bags and small plastic pieces looks like food to animals.
 Once ingested, these materials can cause suffocation and/or starvation.
 To date, entanglement and ingestion has been reported in hundreds of animal species worldwide.

-A recent study found an average of 334,271 pieces of plastic per square mile in the North Pacific Central Gyre, which serves as a natural eddy system, concentrating material in on location in the Pacific Ocean.1 Results of more than 10 years of volunteer beach cleanup data indicate that 60 to 80 percent of beach debris comes from land-based sources.
+One study found an average of 334,271 pieces of plastic per square mile in the North Pacific Central Gyre, which serves as a natural eddy system, concentrating material in on location in the Pacific Ocean.1 Results of more than 10 years of volunteer beach cleanup data indicate that 60 to 80 percent of beach debris comes from land-based sources.
 Debris in the marine environment means hazards for animals and humans.
 Plastic marine debris effects at least 267 species worldwide, including 86 percent of all sea turtle species, 44 percent of all sea bird species, and 43 percent of marine animal mammal species.
 2

 What can I do to prevent marine debris?